The Great Schism was in 1285

 If what I’m saying is correct, then it reasonably concludes that sanctifying and deifying grace ceased in the Roman Church in 1285, such that all future episcopal consecrations would not actually consecrate, all priestly ordinations would not actually ordain, and their bread and wine no longer changed into the Body and Blood of Jesus Christ.
 So while I don’t think the people of the West dropped off the cliff face into hell in the Spring of 1285, I do believe it was the last generation of real Bishops and priests in the West.
 And I should mention preemptively that I don’t intend for this idea of mine to lead to introducing impious venerations into our Orthodox Church.
 While this idea does mean that some men like Thomas of Aquino and Francis of Assisi died in union with our Church, they also believed in the heresy of the double procession, which provides an impediment to introducing their veneration.
 Not all influential historical figures who died in communion should be venerated, and I believe anyone else would affirm that without difficulty.

 Furthermore, this is all my own speculation concerning history and ecclesiology.
-I give it entirely to the Church for judgement and would change my mind if the Church speaks out against it or if new evidence is presented which complicates what I’ve provided.
+I give it entirely to the Church for judgement and would change my mind if the Church speaks out against it or if new evidence is presented that complicates what I’ve provided.

 In Christ, Kaleb of Atlanta